Hospital of the University of Pennsylvania Pharmacy Residency

 Program Overview

 All required learning experiences are one month in duration except where noted in table below.
 Longitudinal experiences start after orientation and continue until the end of residency.
-These experiences are designed to focus on pharmacy operations, medication adherence assessments, clinical research and professional development which includes opportunities to deliver formal and informal presentations, teach and mentor residents and students, and develop professional writing skills.
+These experiences are designed to focus on pharmacy operations, transplant medication adherence assessments, clinical research and professional development which includes opportunities to deliver formal and informal presentations, teach and mentor residents and students, participate in quality and performance improvement projects and develop professional writing skills.
 The transplant pharmacy group is very active in clinical research and collaborate on multiple research projects including PGY1 and PGY2 residents every year.
-Additionally, transplant pharmacists and residents will participate in ongoing prospective trials through enrollment and screening.
+Additionally, residents will participate in ongoing prospective trials through enrollment and screening when available.
 The program will be tailored specifically for each resident based upon the resident’s goals, interests and previous experience.

-Elective learning experiences are available to enhance the resident’s experience and knowledge in solid organ transplantation and related areas.
-Electives may be structured as two week, or one month learning experiences where noted below.
+Elective learning experiences are available to enhance the resident’s experience and knowledge in solid organ transplantation and related practice areas.
+Electives may be structured as two week, or one month learning experiences where noted in the table below.
 Elective rotation requests will be considered on an individual basis, with regards to resident interests and preceptor availability.

 Learning Experiences